oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

       - openid
 ```

 Notice the `profile` scope is not requested for the first test.
 Only `openid` is a [required scope](https://openid.net/specs/openid-connect-basic-1_0.html#Scopes) to perform an OpenID Connect request.
+The `thymeleaf.prefix` property enables the hot-reloading of the templates, when the `spring-boot-devtools` dependency is included in the project.

 ### Add some Thymeleaf templates